NuGet/Home/proposed/2023/Add-dotnet-search.md

 #### **Algorithm**

 1. Read and parse arguments from user
 2. Use the nuget.exe Search API to look for the specific term in the provided source.
-The search filter will be composed of the `--source`, `[Search term]`, `--prerelease`, `--include-delisted` values.
+The search filter will be composed of the `--source`, `[Search term]`, `--prerelease` values.
 3. Based on `--verbosity` value, provide with a list of packages with various verbosity

 - Verbosity